CSC207-UofT/course-project-xep-cgamerzx/phase1/design_document.md

 After searching for a hotel, a recycler view shows up, with the hotels in the database that are within a 50km radius of the user's destination, filtered by their schedule.
 As of now, each hotel has a default picture attached to them, but in the future, we can let hotels upload an image instead.
 Upon viewing the new page with hotels, a user can click on a hotel and a new page will show up, with a detailed view.

 This detailed view is the CustomerRoomsActivity class.
 In this page, we used google maps api to display a google map in a fragment of the hotels longitude and latitude.
 We also display the hotel name, address, and the respective rooms based on the users schedule.
-In the future, we plan to make this page nicer, add hotel amentities, and possibly add a "Book" feature to each hotel room.
+Each room displays their respective number of beds, bed size, capacity, price per night, and schedule that it is available.
+In the future, we plan to make this page nicer, add hotel amenities, and possibly add a "Book" feature to each hotel room.

 We also made a sign in and register page, which uses the rooms library to save a user locally.
 At the moment, the system has no security, and user's can make their passwords and usernames anything they want.
 In the future, we probably want to make this more secure.